vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2025-0013/README.md

 ### 12. Do I have to update VMware vCenter?

 No. While it is recommended that vCenter be maintained at the latest patch levels, this advisory does not affect vCenter directly.

+When in doubt, check the interoperability of vCenter versions with ESX versions using the [Product Interoperability Matrix](https://interopmatrix.broadcom.com/Interoperability?isHidePatch=false&isHideLegacyReleases=true&col=2,19023&row=1).

 ### 13. Do I have to update VMware ESX?